initionsAG/ssis-dataConverter-component/README.md

 "DataConverter" is a custom component for [SQL Server Integration Services](https://en.wikipedia.org/wiki/SQL_Server_Integration_Services).
 It can be added to the Data Flow of an SSIS-package to convert datatypes.

 In addition this component is able to perform error-handling on non-convertable values, including default values.
-For each selected column a new column is added to the Data Flow that contains the converted value.
+For each selected column a new column containing the converted value is added to the Data Flow.

 ---